Larrry85/rally/readme.md

 leader-board

 Guest can see the leaderboard that shows the list af drivers in a current race.
 Drivers are shown first by car numbers, then by fastest driver.
 Driver's fastest lap in showing. fastest Leaderboard has a timer and current flag showing.
+   - **Display Leader Board**: Shows the current race standings.
+   - **Update in Real-Time**: Continuously updates the leader board based on data from the server.

 #### Race Driver

+Race Driver can see a list of drivers participating in the next race, the timer of currect race, and the current flags in big screens all over the race track.

 Next Race
 next-race
+   - **Display Drivers for Next Race**: Shows the list of drivers for the upcoming race.

 Race Countdown
 race-countdown
+   - **Countdown Timer**: Displays a countdown timer for the race start.
+   - **SVG Progress**: Shows graphical progress of the countdown.

 Race Flag
 race-flags

-Race Driver can see a list of drivers participating in the next race, the timer of currect race, and the current flags in big screens all over the race track.
+   - **Display Flags**: Receives commands from the server to display race flags.
+   - **Traffic Lights**: Updates traffic light status in real-time based on server commands.

 ```
 +-------------------+       +-------------------+       +-------------------+